kyma-project/busola/docs/extensibility/jsonata.md

 ## matchEvents(item, kind, name)

-This function can be used to match Events using a resource selector.
+You can use this function to match Events using a resource selector.

 ### Function parameters